lappd-daq/acdc-daq-revc/README.md

 oscope mode - only one file is saved and overwritten constantly.
 This file is then plotted by gnuplot into five windows, each being one psec chip. save mode   - a specified number of waveforms will be saved on the computer as txt files.
 In addition Metadata files will be saved as well.
 ```
-### onlySetup
-Executes only the setup portion of the `./bin/listenForData` command.

-### onlyListen (experimental)
-Executes only the data-readout portion of the `./bin/listenForData` command.
-This way data can be read without complete setup of the trigger every time.
-If a different trigger is desired `./onlySetup` needs to be executed again.

 ## Settings for the Oscilloscope
 All settings and plot commands for the oscilloscope are handled in seperate gnu files.